• Skip to primary navigation

 For the rest of you that handle changing seasons like an adult, waking up feeling perky, healthy, motivated and not in need of a bear claw, this might be your new favorite breakfast.
 This almond chia seed pudding will fill you up and satisfy that morning sweet tooth without leaving you feeling weighed down and sluggish.

-Picture of a honey dipper covered in honey
+Close up of a honey dipper covered in honey.

 I topped mine with strawberries here but you can eat it plain or top with whatever you want.
 Strawberries and honey are just a match made in heaven in my book.
 I already paired these two lovers together with oats so it was only natural they would be reunited here.
 If the love is true the lovers always find each other.
 I think I read a Nicholas Sparks novel a decade ago that said that at least.